industrial-ui/industrial-ui/docs/src/routes/docs/_docs/plan.md

 * ✅ Add more slots to a dropdown and document it properly
 * ✅ Take the stylesheet changing out of the ShowBlock to header
 * ✅ Write docs for 'resulting markup' (maybe new icon in ShowBlock)
+* ❌ Show IUI dropdown usage with SpectreCSSS stylesheet
-* ❌ Show IUI dropdown usage with different stylesheets (Spectre, Tailwind)
+* ❌ Show IUI dropdown usage with TailwindCSS stylesheet
+* ❌ Test and fix all issues

 <h2 id="vue-react-support">Vue and React support</h2>